Raphhh/samurai/README.md

 **You can easily develop your own module and add it to Samurai.** See the [module creation doc](https://github.com/Raphhh/samurai/wiki/Module-creation).

+The main command to manage the modules is `module`.
+Just after this command you can specify some actions.

 ### Execute the modules

 #### During the scaffoling

-By default, all the enable modules you have installed will be called during the `new command`.
+By default, all the enable modules you have installed will be called during the `new` command.

 ```console
 $ samurai new